Lakshmanwadhwani/PDAC_DEG_analysis_Limma_and_Hisat2/README.md

 To that end, I have set up this GitHub repository, which contains scripts and data files used for a differential expression analysis of RNA-seq data with a specific focus on pancreatic cancer.
 The primary objective of this project is to replicate the original authors' experiment to identify differentially expressed genes between poorly differentiated Pancreatic Ductal Adenocarcinoma (PDAC) and normal pancreatic samples.
 A critical part of this analysis is to explore the expression of the S100P gene in both disease and wild-type states and to observe the impact of QN-302, a naphthalene diimide compound known to target G-quadruplex DNA sequences in cancer-associated genes.

-This replication experiment serves a dual purpose: Firstly, it provides a valuable opportunity to gain hands-on experience with the RNA-seq pipeline development process.
+This replication experiment serves a dual purpose: Firstly, it provides me a valuable opportunity to gain hands-on experience with the RNA-seq pipeline development process.
 Secondly, it facilitates the exploration and mapping of differentially expressed genes across varying conditions.
 The tools used in this analysis, such as the Limma package for differential expression and Hisat2 for RNA sequence alignment, further augment this learning experience.
-By replicating the authors' experiment, I aim to enhance my understanding of the RNA-seq pipeline and contribute to the ongoing research into potential novel treatments for pancreatic cancer, such as QN-302."

 ## Workflow 🧰
 ![Workflow Diagram](./image.png)